 Missive's Out of office status lets you set yourself or a coworker as unavailable for a determined period of time.
-Replies received in conversations assigned to you will automatically move the conversations to Unassigned so that your coworkers can handle these while you're away.
+Replies received in conversations assigned to you will automatically move the conversations to the Team Inbox so that your coworkers can handle these while you're away.

 In the end, you decide which app fits best with your workflow.
 We hope this comparison will help you make up your mind with more ease.

 In case you need more convincing, read what they have to say:

 You guys have one of the best business software in the world, every business should have this as essential tool.— Jimmy Albert (@JimTeva) April 1, 2020

 I fell in love with @missiveapp after hearing about in a @syntaxfm episode.
 Has been a real game changer for me.
 It's especially great if you need to manage sth like a support mail account with multiple folks.— Philipp Nowinski 🎸 (@pnodev) March 17, 2020